 - Which has an added bit of trope, ol' Webhead was able to fight two of Wolverine's rogues, Roughouse the half-Troll and pseudo vampire Bloodscream, whilst changing outfits in between attacks, making them think they were fighting all four.

 - Another example from Ultimate Spider-Man.
-After mutants fall even further out of public favour, Shadowcat starts operating under a new name and costume as Shroud.
+After mutants fall even further out of public favor, Shadowcat starts operating under a new name and costume as Shroud.
 Cleverly, she's using her existing abilities in a new way that makes her look as if she has completely different powers.

 - Who can forget the 1980s Captain America storyline under Mark Gruenwald where he was stripped of the Captain America identity by the US government and forbidden to act as a superhero by a commission whose acts were an Evil Plan by the Red Skull.
 His reaction?
 Create a new costume and identity which was dubbed "The Captain" after he stopped himself awkwardly from calling himself Captain America.
-The government also appointed a new Captain America, who later wetn on to wear the new costume as U.S. Agent.
+The government also appointed a new Captain America, who later went on to wear the new costume as U.S. Agent.

 - Towards the end of Young Justice, Superboy signed the team to a contract for a reality-TV show.
 Robin wasn't keen on the idea of appearing on TV, so he temporarily abandoned his "Robin" identity in favor of a new identity as "Mister Sarcastic".